SOM-Research/OCLsharp/README.md

 In OCL#, every expression evaluates to a collection.
 The type of the collection (Set, Sequence, ...) is implicitly defined by the uniqueness and order (or lack thereof) of values in the collection.
 Hence, types in OCL# combine information about multiplicity and types in a single entity called `ctype`.
 A `ctype` describes: its *member type*, its *minimum* and *maximum multiplicity*, its *uniqueness* (either unique, non-unique or undefined) and the *order* of its elements (ordered, unordered or undefined).
 The member type can either be another `ctype`, a base type (ìnteger, boolean or any) or a class name.
 More details about the OCL# type system are available in the OCL# paper.

+*Warning:* The current implementation of the type-checker is very verbose and will output information about the type of subexpressions to facilitate debugging.
+This information can be safely ignored if you are only interested in the type of the complete expression.

 The **evaluator** can be used to compute the result of an OCL# expression.
 For convenience, it can be used either on a parse tree or a string containing an OCL# expression (the expression is parsed and then evaluated).

     ?- eval_ocls( equals(int_const(1), plus(int_const(2), int_const(3))), [], X ).